dbca-wa/it-assets/SECURITY.md

 This information will help us triage your report more quickly.
 Please note that we prefer all communications to be in English.

+## Automated monitoring of security issues

+This repository makes use of automated scanning to check for known security issues within software dependencies and built outputs.
+Where security issues are identified within project dependencies and/or outputs, updates to mitigate those issues will be incorporated into our normal development cycle and mitigated as soon as practical.